LORAN-C Infrastructure & E-LORAN

 LORAN-C was a ground-based navigation system operated by the U.S. Coast Guard.
-In 2009, the President declared the system obsolete and announced plans to terminate it.
+In May 2009, President Obama declared the system obsolete and announced plans to terminate it.

 Department of Homeland Security Appropriations Act, 2010

 President Obama signed this act into law on October 28, 2009.View law

 Section 559 allows termination of LORAN-C and decommissioning of the infrastructure after:

 - The Coast Guard Commandant certifies the termination will not adversely impact maritime safety; and